 This is a guest blog by James F. Sallis, a health psychologist, and Michael Pratt, a preventive medicine physician at UC San Diego.
 Both have spent their careers researching physical activity and advocating for greater efforts to help people be active.
-As they cover the scientific validations for why moving and walking is critical in this times, America Walks also acknowledges the often inherent access, privilege, and ableist issues or tones that can be associated with broad recommendations around physical activity.
+As they cover the scientific validations for why moving and walking is critical in this times, America Walks also acknowledges the often inherent issues around access, privilege, systemic racism and ableism issues or tones that can be associated with broad recommendations around physical activity.
 Especially at a time when people may be fearful to leave their homes and not have enough room or resources to safely walk, move, and be physically active in their community.
 We see you, and continue our work to support the dismantling of these barriers.

 Exercising is probably not top of mind as we struggle with how to protect ourselves, our families, and our communities during the COVID-19 pandemic.
 Perhaps it should be, because physical activity is relevant to controlling COVID-19 and maintaining quality of life.

 Physical activity is one of the most powerful forces for good health.
 It helps prevent and/or treat many physical and mental health conditions by improving functioning of numerous physiological systems.
 In this piece we explain how harnessing the salutogenic power of physical activity could help ease the anticipated trauma of the coronavirus pandemic in four ways.